 What is anal stenosis?

-When a tubular organ or blood vessel, or tubular organ becomes excessively narrow, such that it can no longer perform as nature intended, it is a condition referred to by physicians as stenosis.
+When a tubular organ or blood vessel becomes excessively narrow such that it can no longer perform as nature intended, it is a condition referred to by physicians as stenosis.
 Anal stenosis, also known as an anal stricture, is the narrowing of the anal canal, located just before the anal sphincter.

 What is the anal sphincter?

 The anal sphincter is a complex part of the body that maintains a seal that can be opened to discharge body waste.
 It is strong enough to restrict the passage of any fecal material but sensitive enough to differentiate between solid, liquid, and gas.
-There are actually two anal sphincter muscles … the internal anal sphincter and the external anal sphincter.
+There are actually two anal sphincter muscles … internal and external.